reconhub/reconhub.github.io/join.md

 subtitle: How to join the R Epidemics Consortium community?
 ---

+## Change to come!

+RECON is currently being turned into a formal NGO structure.
+As such, membership will be formally redefined within a few weeks.
+In the meantime, registrations are frozen.
+The descriptions below relate to the former membership rules.

 ## Who can join?

 RECON aims to gather a community of people actively involved in the development